nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 Here again nuxeo.io provides a clean solution, we just need to have the underlying IaaS provider: either AWS, Vagrant or VMWare.

 ### SaaS Vendors
-nuxeo.io is the ideal architecture if you are to host a service implemented with Nuxeo Platform, from a time and cost perspectives, while keeping the possibility for each of your customers to benefit from the full customisation capabilities of Nuxeo Platform.
+nuxeo.io is the ideal architecture if you are to host a service implemented with Nuxeo Platform, from a time and cost perspectives, while keeping the possibility for each of your customers to benefit from the full customisation capabilities of the Nuxeo Platform.